 Mental health support is crucial, particularly when dealing with critical incidents.
 For a population that is organically predisposed to anxiety, coupled with exposure to critical events and in many situations a limited social network, the need for mental health support is clear and CISM appears to be an approach that can be effective.

 Interestingly, given the amount of evidence documenting the challenges that mothers of children with FXS face, there is very limited psychological research exploring treatment options or how best to support this community.
 This is a significant gap in the literature and more efforts to understand this unique group of individuals are needed.
-Further research could provide clarifying information for mothers of children with FXS, mothers who carry the premutation gene and for clinicians who may not know to evaluate for or treat some of the unique challenges associated with FXS.
-In summary, it is important to keep these principles in mind when dealing with the critical incidents that occur on a regular (or not so regular) basis and to seek the support of mental health providers and peer support networks as a means of self-care and in an effort to be as available and as effective as possible for our children and families.
+Further research could provide clarifying information for mothers of children with FXS, mothers who carry the premutation gene and for clinicians who may not know how to evaluate for or treat some of the unique challenges associated with FXS.
+In summary, it is important to keep these principles in mind when dealing with critical incidents that occur on a regular (or not so regular) basis and to seek the support of mental health providers and peer support networks as a means of self-care and in an effort to be as available and as effective as possible for our children and families.

 Aucott, C., & Soni, A. (2015).
 Reflections on the use of critical incident stress debriefing in schools.
 Educational Psychology in Practice, 32(1), 85-99.